 Wesley Heritage Tour

-The Wesley Heritage Tour will take place May 25-June 3, 2015.
-We will visit sites of significance in John Wesley’s life and the birth of the Methodist movement from Bristol to Epworth to Oxford to Aldersgate Street and points in between.
+Every third year, we lead a Wesley Heritage Tour to visit sites of significance in John Wesley’s life and the birth of the Methodist movement from Bristol to Epworth to Oxford to Aldersgate Street and points in between.
 Austin Seminary students will participate for course credit, but all are welcome to join.
-For more details, please visit www.aitsatl.com and "log in" using austinmethodist 2015 as group ID and travel as password.
-Contact Melissa Wiginton at email@example.com with other questions.
+The next trip will be summer of 2018.

 Texas Youth Academy

-Young leaders from the Texas Youth Academy will visit each summer for worship and a meal.
+Young leaders from the Texas Youth Academy visit each summer for worship and a meal.

 The Texas Youth Academy (TYA) is an advanced discipleship program for senior high United Methodist Youth that was initiated by the Texas Annual Conference in the summer of 2009.
 Patterned after the Duke Youth Academy program, TYA is a two-week summer experience that currently is held at Southwestern University in Georgetown, Texas.